I spent part of the afternoon sitting in a coffee shop next to three young women

 It reminds me a bit of Indian food, in that the ingredient list is short and the final product is nothing short of incredible

 - 8 - 10 purple onions, finely chopped

 - 1 - 4 Tbsp Berberi (more or less, depending on your tolerance for heat)

 - 1 lb stew beef, cut into bite-size pieces

 - ½ cup water + more as needed

 - Wash the cubed beef well, pat them dry with a towel, and set aside in the fridge (please don’t skip this step because it will help tenderize the beef)

 - Finely chop the onions in a blender or food processor, until almost pureed.

-- Transfer the onions to a heavy pot & cook on medium heat until they are day & have turned a reddish-brown color.
+- Transfer the onions to a heavy pot and cook on medium heat until they are dry and have turned a reddish-brown color.
 Add the water and berberi.
-Cook an additional 30 minutes, stirring periodically, adding more water if needed so the sauce doesn't get dry (** this process allows for the berberi to become less bitter.
+Cook an additional 30 minutes, stirring periodically, adding more water if needed, so the sauce doesn't get dry (this process allows for the berberi to become less bitter)

 - After an hour or so of simmering, add the butter, salt, and more water if the sauce is getting dry.
 Simmer another hour.

 - Just before serving, stir the freshly minced garlic into the sauce.
 Serve with Injera